-The molecular structure, molecular formula, and molecular mass of tetrahydrofuranylfentanyl are provided in in Figure 1.
+The molecular structure, molecular formula and molecular mass of 4-fluoroisobutyrylfentanyl are provided in in Figure 1.

-(4) Austria, Belgium, Denmark, Estonia, Finland, Germany, Greece, Hungary, Ireland, Latvia, the Netherlands, Norway, Poland, Spain, Sweden and the United Kingdom provided a response in relation to human and veterinary medicinal products.
-Croatia, Czech Republic and Italy provided a response in relation to human medicinal products.
+(4) Austria, Belgium, Denmark, Estonia, Finland, Germany, Greece, Ireland, Latvia, Norway, Poland, Spain, Sweden and the United Kingdom provided a response in relation to human and veterinary medicinal products.
+Croatia, Czech Republic, Hungary, Italy and the Netherlands provided a response in relation to human medicinal products.
 France, Portugal, Slovakia and Slovenia provided a response in relation to veterinary medicinal products.